Six Bridges Book Festival: Bonnie Tsui

 Why We Swim Takes a Luxurious Dive into the Joy, Terror, and Pleasures of the Water

-What Bonnie Tsui missed most, when quarantine began, was swimming.
+What Bonnie Tsui missed most, when quarantine shut everything down, was swimming.

 But that wouldn’t surprise anyone who has read her entrancing, elegant fusion of journalism and memoir, Why We Swim.